hcopperm/git_utilities/README.md

 brew upgrade hub
 ```

+If you add it to your path then you can run `make_pr.sh` from any directory

 Usage
 -----
 The script `make_pr.sh` opens a pull request template in `vi`, and when that file is edited and closed, it calls `hub pull-request`, passing the template you just edited  to the `--file` flag.